daler/dotfiles/docs/nvim-lua.rst

 How to add/configure plugins
 ----------------------------

-Edit :file:`lua/plugins.lua`.

-Follow the existing plugin files for a guide, but basically you're aiming for something like this:
+Follow the existing plugin files for a guide, but if you're adding a new plugin, create a new file in :file:`lua/plugins` named after the plugin, and follow the plugin author's instructions.
+Typically the new file will look something like this:

 .. code-block:: lua